SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInfusions.md

 # 2. - Enhance Defense

 Infuse armor or shield to grant a +1 to armor class.
-The bonus increases to +2 when you reach level 10 of Inventor class.
+The bonus increases to +2 when you reach level 10 of Artificer class.

 # 3. - Enhance Focus

 Infuse staff or a spell focus to grant +1 to spell attack rolls and DC.
-The bonus increases to +2 when you reach level 10 of Inventor class.
+The bonus increases to +2 when you reach level 10 of Artificer class.

 # 4. - Enhance Weapon

 Infuse weapon to grant +1 to attack and damage rolls.
-The bonus increases to +2 when you reach level 10 of Inventor class.
+The bonus increases to +2 when you reach level 10 of Artificer class.
 Will replace Repeating Shot or Returning Weapon infusion on weapon it is applied to.

 # 5. - Major Elemental